qrkourier/qrkourier.github.io/content/articles/leaving-gphotos.md

-Title: How I Reclaimed Storage Space in Google Photos By Moving All My Videos
+Title: Separating Videos from Google Photos
 Tags: python, backup, rclone, googlephototos, googleapis
 Icon: fas fa-video-slash

+Storage is cheap, but it's not free and 4K home movies use a lot of storage.
 There's no easy way to find and delete a particular file or type of file in Google Photos, and there's no way to bulk delete with a tool or even the API.
-Here's a simple tool chain that answered my need to move all videos out to reclaim storage space.
+Here's a simple tool chain that answered my need to move all videos out to cheaper storage so I could reclaim storage space in my Google account.

 [TOC]

 Google Photos has some unique talents.
 I find it useful for exploring my own archives with the built-in machine learning features like "pictures from Ashland" or "red car".
 The balance of value is less favorable for videos, and they were the only reason I was paying for 2TB of cloud storage, so I decided to prune them out of my Google Photos account.

 Problem: there's no easy way to do that!
 Even the API doesn't have a delete operation.
-I can find them easily enough in the app by searching "videos", and I can painstakingly download them and delete them, but I'd prefer to express this as code, if possible.
+I can find them easily enough in the app by searching "videos", and I can painstakingly download them and delete them, but let's do this as code so that you can replay the solution and I can remember how it works.

 ## Sync Photos and Videos

-I found `gphotos-sync`, a handy implementation of the Google Photos API that creates a local replica of the entire library with albums and other metadata that I didn't need.
-Still, supremely useful to make sure I have a copy of all videos.
+I found `gphotos-sync` which uses the Google Photos API to download all photos and videos from the account.

 ## Move Videos